withrifan/vsga-jwd/README.md

 4. The task of making a PHP program that prints a star (*) according to the number entered by using the POST method and looping
 5. The task of making a simple PHP calculator program using the POST method and the add, subtract, multiply, and divide functions.
 6. Giving the appearance of a simple calculator using CSS
-7. Creating a file README for a simple kalkultor
+7. Creating a file README for a simple calculator